TPE-TIGER/AIG301-501-Application-Development/documents/Invoke ThingsPro Edge API on Hello World Application.md

 This document guide you how to invoke ThingsPro Edge API on Hello World Application.

-You shall complete pre-request step: Build and Run "Hello World" Application.
+You shall complete pre-request step: <a href="documents/Build%20and%20Run%20Hello%20World%20Application.md">Build and Run "Hello World" Application</a>.